© Volker Beushausen

 Ruhrtriennale is the international arts festival hosted by the Ruhr metropolitan area.
 The venues of the Ruhrtriennale are the region’s outstanding industrial monuments which are transformed each year into spectacular sites for music, fine art, theater, dance, and performance.
-This year's art and theater students from across Europe are once again invited to come to the Ruhr region to attend seminars and workshops as part of Ruhrtriennale’s Summer School program "Campustriennale" (former "International Festivalcampus").
-For Campustriennale, students from the arts and humanities leave their traditional academic context of training and bring their ideas and skills into discussions and projects.
+This year's art and theater students from across Europe are once again invited to come to the Ruhr region to attend seminars and workshops as part of Ruhrtriennale’s Summer School program "International Festivalcampus" (former "Campustriennale").
+For the "International Festivalcampus", students from the arts and humanities leave their traditional academic context of training and bring their ideas and skills into discussions and projects.

 Through the inspiring atmosphere of the festival they collect visual experiences, speak about what they have seen and exchange ideas across disciplinary boundaries.
 They are offered insights into artistic practice and the opportunity to enter into a vibrant discussion — not only with one another and the Ruhtriennale team but most importantly with the artists from around the world participating in the festival.